 The ''Central Intelligence Service" (KYP) was founded by Legislative Decree 2421/1953, following the western models.
 By Law 1645/1986 KYP was renamed and substantially re-established as the "National Intelligence Service "(EYP).

-Collects and provides intelligence and data, compiles evaluations, and submits recommendations to the Minister of Public Order and Citizen Protection and the relevant competent Ministers on the prevention or the deterrence of threats against national security or the democratic regime, as well as the protection of the State’s national interests.
+Collects and provides intelligence and data, compiles evaluations, and submits recommendations to the Prime Minister and the relevant competent Ministers on the prevention or the deterrence of threats against national security or the democratic regime, as well as the protection of the State’s national interests.

 Seeks, collects, processes and provides intelligence within the context of the above mentioned paragraph, mainly on matters concerning the activities of terrorist organizations or other organized crime groups in the fields of trafficking of humans, weapons, drugs, human organs or prohibited substances, especially nuclear, radiobiological and chemical (NRBC), as well as on matters relating to money laundering.

 Within the context of the Governmental Council for Foreign Affairs and Defence (KYSEA) decisions, coordinates the activities of the State’s Intelligence & Security Services in the field of collection and dissemination of intelligence relating to its mission.
 At the same time, EYP cooperates with and informs the Military Intelligence Directorate (DDSP) and the Intelligence Services of the Branches/Staffs supervised thereby, on matters of their competences.

 Provides the State’s competent crisis management bodies with all necessary information in order to assist their mission.